 - Black raspberry development, including thornlessness and earlier/later ripening cultivars

 - Health benefits research

-Proposals will be reviewed by the Research Committee of the NABGRF.
-The Research Committee will forward their recommendations to the NABGRF Board of Trustees.
-Both groups generally meet in association with the NARBA annual conference (this year, in St. Louis March 3-6, 2020).
-Final funding decisions are made by the Board of Trustees.
-Notice of awards will be sent out in late March 2020.
+Proposals will be reviewed by the Research Committee of the NABGRF., which will meet in February 2021, prior to the 2021 North American Raspberry Conference (Feb 22-25, 2021).
+The Research Committee forwards their recommendations to the NABGRF Board of Trustees, which makes the final funding decisions.
+Notice of awards will be sent out in March 2021.
 For more information, email either of the NABGRF Research Co-Coordinators, Patrick Byers and Jeff Chandler.